joncampbell123/dosbox-x/README.md

 Daum branch seems to be dead, the features borrowed from it still exists in DOSBox-X.

-Later on, DOSBox-X also incorporated some features and improvements from other projects such as [DOSBox ECE](https://dosboxece.yesterplay.net/), [DOSBox-staging](https://dosbox-staging.github.io/) and
+Later on, DOSBox-X also incorporated several features and improvements from other projects such as [DOSBox ECE](https://dosboxece.yesterplay.net/), [DOSBox-staging](https://dosbox-staging.github.io/) and
 [vDosPlus](http://www.vdosplus.org/), with major improvements and works from its contributors such as Wengier and rderooy.